rachana5/traefik-challenge/documentation.md

 kubectl apply -f traefik-infrastructure.yml
 ```

 You can check the status of the pods using the command: `kubectl get pods`.
-You should now be able to access the web, API, and Traefik dashboard services using the URLs that you defined in the `traefik-infrastructure.yml` file.
+You should now be able to access the web, API, and Traefik dashboard services using the URLs defined in the `traefik-infrastructure.yml` file.

 ## Troubleshooting